jonathanrjpereira/Arduino-Iron-Man-Jarvis/README.md

 ## Contributing

 Are you a programmer, engineer or hobbyist who has a great idea for a new feature in this project?
 Maybe you have a good idea for a bug fix?
 Feel free to grab our code & schematics from Github and tinker with it.
-Don't forget to smash those Star & Pull Request buttons.
+Don't forget to smash those ⭐️ & Pull Request buttons.
 [Contributor List](https://github.com/jonathanrjpereira/Arduino-Iron-Man-Jarvis/graphs/contributors)

 Made with ❤️ by [Jonathan Pereira](https://github.com/jonathanrjpereira)